edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-05-26-adaptive-learning.md

 ### Draw from adaptive learning examples

-{% picture blog blog/2021-05-26-adaptive-learning02.jpg --alt Adaptive learning can cover everything from how employees treat each other to what to do in case of an emergency on the job. %}
+{% picture "blog/2021/2021-05-26-adaptive-learning02.jpg", "Adaptive learning can cover everything from how employees treat each other to what to do in case of an emergency on the job." %}

 Some of the most common adaptive learning examples include: